 The Nordic Woman Is For You If…

-- you want to connect to and empower your own voice
+- you want to connect to your voice and embody an ancient connection with nature

-- you want to plug from life’s pressures and urgency
+- you want to unplug from life’s pressures and urgency

 - you are drawn to the haunting beauty of kulning and want to discover your own unique call